cowboyd/eslint-plugin-prefer-let/README.md

 bindings is better accomplished as a linting rule.

-`const` bindings _are_ allowed at the top-level of a module's scope so that it can represent a value that is truly a constant, dependency-free values, such as `π`, `ℯ`, etc...
+`const` bindings _are_ allowed at the top-level of a module's scope so that it can represent a value that is a true, dependency-free constant such as `π`, `ℯ`, etc...

 Good: